Relate knowledge of 3D shapes to the real world with this student-led mathematics project.

 - Draw a labelled, 2D diagram of the design (drawn to scale), which shows the various features of the robot.

-- Complete a materials matrix which explains which materials should be used for each part of the robot.
+- Complete a materials matrix that explains which materials should be used for each part of the robot.

 - Build a coloured, 3D model of the robot which shows what the finished product might look like.